supertokens/docs/emailpassword/docs/advanced-customizations/backend-functions-override/usage.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

-- `originalImplementation` and `originalImplementationEmailVerification` are objects that contains functions that have the original implementaion for this and the email verification recipe.
+- `originalImplementation` and `originalImplementationEmailVerification` are objects that contains functions that have the original implementation for this and the email verification recipe.
 They can be used in your functions as a way to use the SuperTokens' default behaviour.
 - In the above code snippet, we override the `signUp` function of this recipe.
-This function will be used to handle the scenario where a user either sign-up or sign-in via any third party provider, e.g. Google and is supposed to return a User object as mentioned [here](https://github.com/supertokens/core-driver-interface/wiki#user).
+This function will be used to handle the scenario when the user clicks on the sign up button from the frontend.
 - Likewise, we override the `isEmailVerified` function for the email verification recipe.
-The function will be given an email address in input body and is supposed to return a boolean determining if the email is verified or not.